csoltenborn/GoogleTestAdapter/README.md

 For reference, see a settings file [AllTestSettings.gta.runsettings](https://raw.githubusercontent.com/csoltenborn/GoogleTestAdapter/master/GoogleTestAdapter/Resources/AllTestSettings.gta.runsettings) containing all available settings, a more realistic solution settings file [SampleTests.gta.runsettings](https://raw.githubusercontent.com/csoltenborn/GoogleTestAdapter/master/SampleTests/SampleTests.gta.runsettings) as delivered with the SampleTests solution, and a user settings file [NonDeterministic.runsettings](https://raw.githubusercontent.com/csoltenborn/GoogleTestAdapter/master/SampleTests/NonDeterministic.runsettings) as used by GTA's end-to-end tests.
 The syntax of the GTA settings files (excluding the `<RunSettings>` node) is specified by [this schema](https://raw.githubusercontent.com/csoltenborn/GoogleTestAdapter/master/GoogleTestAdapter/TestAdapter/GoogleTestAdapterSettings.xsd).

+##### GTA helper files
+GTA does not provide direct access to VS project settings such as *Project* > *Properties* > *Debugging* > *Environment*.
+Additionally, when run as NuGet dependency, GTA does not have access to information such as solution dir or Platform/Configuration a test executable has been build with.

+To overcome these problems, GTA supports so-called *helper files* which provide that information to GTA.

 #### Assigning traits to tests